The Weight Control Program

 application fee of $110.
 Please note: Your application cannot be processed

 without this deposit.
-You can send your application with the physician form or
+You can send your application with the provider form or

 have that sent separately.
-We don’t need the physician form to begin considering
+We don’t need the provider form to begin considering

 your application.
 The sooner you return the application materials, the sooner we